Two-sided expansions of monoids: Preliminaries

+A {\em two-sided restriction semigroup}, or just a {\em restriction semigroup}, is an algebra $(S; \cdot \, , ^*, ^+)$ of type $(2,1,1)$, where $(S;\cdot \, , ^+)$ is a left restriction semigroup, $(S;\cdot \, , ^*)$ is a right restriction semigroup and the following identities hold:

 A restriction semigroup possessing an identity element is called a {\em restriction monoid}.
-A restriction monoid is thus an algebra $(S; \cdot, ^*, ^+, 1)$ of type $(2,1,1,0)$.
-Throughout the paper we always consider restriction monoids as $(2,1,1,0)$-algebras.
-It is immediate from the definition that restriction monoids form a variety of type $(2,1,1,0)$.
+A restriction monoid is thus an algebra $(S; \cdot \, , ^*, ^+, 1)$ of type $(2,1,1,0)$.
 Note that the axioms imply that, in a restriction monoid, $1^*=1^+=1$.
-We emphasize that by a restriction monoid we always mean a {\em two-sided restriction monoid}.

-A {\em homomorphism of restriction monoids} is required to be a $(2,1,1,0)$-homomorphism, that is, it preserves the multiplication, the unary operations $^*$ and $^+$ and the identity element.
+Morphisms and subalgebras of restriction semigroups and restriction monoids are taken with respect to the given signatures.
+It is immediate from the definition that restriction semigroups and restriction monoids form varieties of algebras.
+By $FR(X)$ we denote the free restriction monoid over a set $X$.